 Extending aid to hard-to-reach areas

 Basmeh and ZeitoonehBasmeh and Zeitooneh was launched in Lebanon in 2012, to fill the gaps in humanitarian and livelihoods assistance provided to Syrian refugees, with a particular focus on women and children.
 Registered in Lebanon and Turkey, Basmeh and Zeitonneh operates within Lebanon, southern Turkey, and northern Syria.
-Led by expatriate Syrian staff located in Turkey, Lebanon, and Jordan, this NGO has sound ties with the international humanitarian community.
+Led by expatriate Syrian staff, this NGO has sound ties with the international humanitarian community.

 MAPSMulti Aid Programs (MAPS) was set-up in 2013 by a Syrian neurosurgeon and initially operated under the wings of several non-profit entities in Lebanon before securing its own NGO status in early 2015.
 MAPS has provided over 400,000 Syrian refugees in Bekaa Valley and Aarsal with non-formal education, health care, continuing education, community service, and relief items.
 The NGO has 220 Syrian staff working on its education programs.
 MAPS is registered in Lebanon, with a sister branch registered in Germany.